wish-wg/webrtc-http-egress-protocol/draft-murillo-whep.md

 A Media Server terminating a session MUST follow the procedures in {{!RFC7675}} section 5.2 for immediate revocation of consent.

-The WHEP Endpoints MUST return an HTTP 405 response for any HTTP GET, HEAD or PUT requests on the resource URL in order to reserve its usage for future versions of this protocol specification.
+The WHEP Endpoints MUST return an "405 Method Not Allowed" response for any HTTP GET, HEAD or PUT requests on the endpoint URL in order to reserve its usage for future versions of this protocol specification.

+The WHIP endpoint MUST support OPTIONS requests for Cross-Origin Resource Sharing (CORS) as defined in [FETCH] and it SHOULD include an "Accept-Post" header with a mime type value of "application/sdp" on the "200 OK" response to any OPTIONS request recevied as per {{!W3C.REC-ldp-20150226}}.

-The WHEP Resources MUST return an HTTP 405 response for any HTTP GET, HEAD, POST or PUT requests on the resource URL in order to reserve its usage for future versions of this protocol specification.
+The WHEP Resources MUST return an"405 Method Not Allowed" for any HTTP GET, HEAD, POST or PUT requests on the resource URL in order to reserve its usage for future versions of this protocol specification.

 ## ICE and NAT support

-The SDP provided by the WHEP Player MAY be sent after the full ICE gathering is complete with the full list of ICE candidates, or it MAY only contain local candidates (or even an empty list of candidates).
+The SDP provided by the WHEP Player MAY be sent after the full ICE gathering is complete with the full list of ICE candidates, or it MAY only contain local candidates (or even an empty list of candidates) as per {{!RFC8863}}.

 In order to simplify the protocol, there is no support for exchanging gathered trickle candidates from Media Server ICE candidates once the SDP answer is sent.
 The WHEP Endpoint SHALL gather all the ICE candidates for the Media Server before responding to the client request and the SDP answer SHALL contain the full list of ICE candidates of the Media Server.
 The Media Server MAY use ICE lite, while the WHEP player MUST implement full ICE.

-The WHEP Player MAY perform trickle ICE or ICE restarts {{!RFC8863}} by sending an HTTP PATCH request to the WHEP resource URL with a body containing a SDP fragment with MIME type "application/trickle-ice-sdpfrag" as specified in {{!RFC8840}}.
-When used for trickle ICE, the body of this PATCH message will contain the new ICE candidate; when used for ICE restarts, it will contain a new ICE ufrag/pwd pair.

-The WHEP Player MUST NOT send any ICE trickle or restart until the SDP O/A is completed.
-So, if the WHEP Player is not acting as offerer in the SDP O/A, it MUST NOT send any HTTP PATCH request for ICE trickle or restart until the 200 OK response to the HTTP PATCH request containing the SDP answer has been received.

 Trickle ICE and ICE restart support is OPTIONAL for a WHEP resource.

+If the WHEP resource supports either Trickle ICE or ICE restarts, the WHEP player MUST include an "Accept-Patch" header with a mime type value of "application/trickle-ice-sdpfrag" in the "201 Created" of the POST request that creates the WHEP resource as per {{!RFC5789}} section 3.1.

-If both Trickle ICE or ICE restarts are not supported by the WHEP resource, it MUST return a 405 Method Not Allowed response for any HTTP PATCH request.
-If the WHEP resource supports either Trickle ICE or ICE restarts, but not both, it MUST return a 501 Not Implemented for the HTTP PATCH requests that are not supported.
+If the WHEP resource supports either Trickle ICE or ICE restarts, but not both, it MUST return a "405 Not Implemented" response for the HTTP PATCH requests that are not supported.

+If the WHEP resource does not support the PATCH method for any purpose, it MUST return a "501 Not Implemented" response, as described in {{!RFC9110}} section 6.6.2.

 As the HTTP PATCH request sent by a WHEP player may be received out-of-order by the WHEP Resource, the WHEP Resource MUST generate a unique strong entity-tag identifying the ICE session as per {{!RFC9110}} section 2.3.
-The initial value of the entity-tag identifying the initial ICE session MUST be returned in an ETag header field in the 201 response to the initial POST request to the WHEP Endpoint if the WHEP player is acting as SDP offerer, or in the HTTP PATCH response containing the SDP answer otherwise.
-It MUST also be returned in the 200 OK of any PATCH request that triggers an ICE restart.
+The initial value of the entity-tag identifying the initial ICE session MUST be returned in an ETag header field in the "201 Created" response to the initial POST request to the WHEP Endpoint if the WHEP player is acting as SDP offerer, or in the HTTP PATCH response containing the SDP answer otherwise.
+It MUST also be returned in the "200 OK" of any PATCH request that triggers an ICE restart.
+Note that including the ETag in the original "201 Created" response is only REQUIRED if the WHEP resource supports ICE restarts and OPTIONAL otherwise.

 A WHEP Player sending a PATCH request for performing trickle ICE MUST include an "If-Match" header field with the latest known entity-tag as per {{!RFC9110}} section 3.1.
 When the PATCH request is received by the WHEP resource, it MUST compare the indicated entity-tag value with the current entity-tag of the resource as per {{!RFC9110}} section 3.1 and return a "412 Precondition Failed" response if they do not match.